sbuzzard/fs2/docs/migration-guide-1.0.md

 The aforementioned `Concurrent` type class is used pervasively throughout the library now.
 For the most part, everywhere in FS2 0.10 that used `Effect` has been changed to only require a `Concurrent` instance now.
 The `Concurrent.start` method ensures that its argument is run asynchronously -- e.g., on a thread pool associated with the platform / type class instance.
 As a result, `ExecutionContext` is no longer used in the FS2 API.
 In general, custom code that used both an `Effect[F]` and an `ExecutionContext` should be rewritten to use only a `Concurrent[F]`.

-An exception to this change is the `fs2-io` module -- places where there's an interface between FS2 and a callback driven API like Java NIO.
-In such cases, we now require a `ConcurrentEffect` instance -- something that is both an `Effect` and a `Concurrent`.

-Another exception appears in the `fs2-io` module -- places where blocking calls are made to Java APIs (e.g., writing to a `java.io.OutputStream`).
+An exception appears in the `fs2-io` module -- places where blocking calls are made to Java APIs (e.g., writing to a `java.io.OutputStream`).
 In such cases, an explicit blocking `ExecutionContext` must be passed.
-The blocking calls will be executed on the supplied `ExecutionContext` and then shifted back to the main asynchronous execution mechanism of the effect type (via `Timer[F].shift`).
+The blocking calls will be executed on the supplied `ExecutionContext` and then shifted back to the main asynchronous execution mechanism of the effect type (via `ContextShift[F].evalOn`).

 ### Concurrent Data Types